Corporate Governance

 Executive Compensation Structure

 In principle, executive compensation consists of base salary, bonuses and stock compensation.
-The performance- linked portion, which fluctuates with the business environment and performance, accounts for approximately 40% of total compensation.
+The performancelinked portion, which fluctuates with the business environment and performance, accounts for approximately 40% to 60% of total compensation, depending on position.

 Annual Performance-Linked Incentive

-Both the Bonus (Cash) and Stock-Compensation Plan II are paid as annual performance-linked incentives.
-Three performance indicators are used: “SMFG Net Income” which is management’s end performance, and “SMBC Banking profit” and “SMBC Net Income (pre-tax),” which indicate the profitability of SMFG’s major subsidiaries.
-These create a strong link between performance and executive compensation, ensuring that compensation functions as an appropriate incentive for performance.
+Bonuses (cash) and Stock-Compensation Plan II are paid as annual performance-linked incentives.
+"SMFG Net Income," which expresses the final outcome of management, along with "SMBC Banking profit" and "SMBC Net income (pre-tax)," which indicate the profitability of SMFG’s major subsidiaries, were adopted as FY2023 performance indicators.
+These enhance the connection between performance and executive compensation, ensuring that compensation functions as an appropriate incentive for performance.

 Annual Performance-Linked IncentiveDisplay enlarged image